Tijani-Dia/scratchio/README.md

-# scratch-websocket-server
+# Websocket server from scratch

-A tutorial to build a websocket server from scratch with Python.
+The goal of this tutorial is to build a websocket server from scratch.

+We will also build our mini `asyncio` framework: `scratchio`.